 Property Rights and Harmonious Order

 As bands of mobile hunter-gathers began the transition to sedentary farming, they had to establish rules to safeguard the extended efforts required in growing crops and to correctly credit the labor to the appropriate individuals and groups.
 Much of the early writing in societies like ancient Sumer, for example, consisted of detailed tabulations of individual crop production, cattle ownership and transfers of property.
-In early agricultural societies, whether the land was held in common and individual efforts were credited or whether the land was clearly subdivided so that each individual or family had an explicit connection to the production, the concept of property as a representation of effort was vital in maintaining the harmonious order required for raising crops.
+In early agricultural societies, whether the land was held in common and individual efforts were tabulated and credited or whether the land was clearly subdivided so that each individual or family had an explicit connection to the production, the concept of property to publicly recognize individual production was vital in maintaining the harmonious order required for raising crops and livestock.

 Over time, as the requirement for the majority of people to work the fields faded, and as more people entered craft, trade and other occupations, the concept of money developed as another way of tracking individual production, perhaps first in the form of rare materials such as gemstones or precious metals and later as more abstract representations of wealth such as paper currency or bank certificates of deposit.
 All of this served as a further refinement of what is defined as property.

 Watch Your Step: Public vs Private Property

 It is quite easy to be tripped by words, to be led astray by misunderstanding and ambiguity.
 Words, after all, are only approximations of reality.
 They are abstractions.
 Additionally, words can have multiple meanings, some of which may even be contradictory.